Best Truck Accident Lawyers in Phoenix, AZ | Hirsch & Lyon

 TRUCKING ACCIDENTS – FORCE = MASS X ACCELERATION

-When a passenger car is in an accident involving a fully loaded semitrailer truck, the injuries are oftentimes catastrophic.
+When a passenger car is in an accident involving a fully loaded semitrailer truck, the injuries are oftentimes catastrophic, so you must seek the help of an top Phoenix catastrophic injury attorney.
 Tractor trailers and other commercial trucks far outweigh standard size cars, motorcycles, and other vehicles.
 Thinking in terms of Newton’s Second Law of Motion (Force = Mass x Acceleration), the tremendous mismatch in weight between the car and the truck means that when a heavy truck collides with a car, a tragedy is the likely result.

 The lawyers at Hirsch & Lyon Accident Law P.L.L.C. have extensive experience dealing with insurance companies that specialize in providing insurance products to the trucking industry.
 It is important to understand that when you are involved in a trucking accident in Phoenix or other Arizona area, you will not be dealing with a typical consumer insurance carrier.
 Truckers and trucking companies are protected by powerful commercial insurance companies that have extensive manpower and resources to challenge your claim.
 If you are not represented by attorneys who are very familiar with how these companies handle claims, you are likely to receive the short of end of the stick when it comes to your compensation.